Chamomile Lawn: How to Grow This Better Ground Cover

 Chamomile is a great companion plant because of its natural anti-bacterial and anti-fungal properties.
 It is the perfect match for apple and other fruit trees.

-It is also great around broccoli, kale, and cabbage plants along with beans, cucumbers, and onions.
+It is also great around broccoli, all the types of kale, and cabbage plants along with beans, cucumbers, and onions.
 If you want to increase the oil production of basil, rosemary, and mint trees and make them more potent, chamomile is your guy.

-These plants also attract the right kind of insects and pollinators like hoverflies, wasps, honeybees, and ladybugs into your lawn and garden.
+These plants also attract the right kind of insects and pollinators like hoverflies, wasps, honeybees, and all types of ladybugs into your lawn and garden.
 Additionally, it also keeps mosquitoes away.

 Chamomile plants are high in nutrients and create a lot of green space wherever they are planted.
 They're also a great mulch which means you can cut them down at the end of a season and leave them in place to renew the soil.